Richard-Mathie/cassandradump/README.rst

                             "system.schema_columns where keyspace_name
                             ='OpsCenter'", and exports only that data.
 Can be specified multiple times
-      --host HOST           the address of a Cassandra node in the cluster (localhost if omitted)
+      --hosts HOST           the address of a Cassandra node in the cluster (localhost if omitted)
       --port PORT           the port of a Cassandra node in the cluster (9042 if omitted)